Red Leicester

 Traditionally made wheels are fairly firm and dry, with a friable texture and a slightly sweet, mellow flavour that becomes stronger as the cheese matures.
 Block-made cheeses are moister, and they have a slightly sweet aftertaste and a creamy texture.
 The cheese has a slightly nutty taste.
 Versions sold in supermarkets are typically coloured with annatto, although it is possible to obtain Red Leicester without it.

 Red Leicester is aged anywhere from four to nine months.
-"Young" Leicesters, at the beginning of that range, will be very mild; it is usually after six months that an Leicester begins to develop enough of a tang to be classified as "old".
+"Young" Leicesters, at the beginning of that range, will be very mild; it is usually after six months that a Leicester begins to develop enough of a tang to be classified as "old".

-The modern industrial method for aging is to use the Vac-Pac method.
+The modern industrial method for ageing is with vacuum packing.
 Smaller "farmhouse" makers usually still use the traditional way of maturing it in cloth, for a better flavour development.

 History

 The cheese was originally made on farms in Leicestershire, England, with surplus milk, once all the Stilton desired was made.
 It was originally coloured with carrot or beetroot juice.

 It used to be called Leicestershire Cheese but came to be called Red Leicester.
 This was to distinguish it from "White Leicester," which was made to a national wartime recipe in the 1940s due to rationing.

 When fresh, the fat content of Red Leicester cheese is generally 33 to 34%.
 Regulations require that minimum fat levels to be stated in terms of the "fat in dry matter" or FDM.
 This is because moisture levels decrease as cheese ages.
 FDM measures the amount of fat present in the solids, which includes protein, minerals, vitamins and salt.
 The minimum FDM listed for Red Leicester is generally 48%.